2021 eruption of La Soufrière: Explosive phase

 An explosive eruption occurred at 8:41 a.m.
 AST (12:41 UTC) on 9 April 2021, with an ash plume reaching approximately 32000 ft and drifting eastward towards the Atlantic Ocean.
 Approximately 16,000 people were told to evacuate the area surrounding the volcano.
 A warning stated that the eruption was "likely to continue for days and possibly weeks".
 Another explosive eruption, created by multiple pulses of ash, was reported that afternoon.
 The University of the West Indies Seismic Research Centre (SRC) reported a third explosive eruption starting on the evening of 9 April at 6:45 p.m.
 AST.

 Saint Lucia, Grenada, Antigua and Barbados all agreed to take in evacuees.
 Prime Minister Ralph Gonsalves encouraged people evacuating to shelters elsewhere on Saint Vincent to take the COVID-19 vaccine and said people must be vaccinated to board cruise ships or to be granted refuge on another island.
 Venezuelan Foreign Minister Jorge Arreaza announced via Twitter that his country would send humanitarian supplies and risk experts.
 Carnival Cruise Lines sent Carnival Paradise and Carnival Legend; each had a capacity to transport up to 1,500 residents to neighbouring islands.
 The cruise line Royal Caribbean Group sent Serenade of the Seas and Celebrity Reflection.
-Only those who have already been vaccinated against COVID-19 will be accepted as evacuees by some other islands.
+Only those who had already been vaccinated against COVID-19 were accepted as evacuees by some other islands.

 Another explosive event occurred on 11 April 2021.
 Prime Minister Gonsalves reported that water could no longer be supplied to most of the island, and the local airspace had been closed due to the pollution in the air.
 An official added: "We are covered in ash and strong sulphur scents pervade the air.
 [T]ake the necessary precautions to remain safe and healthy".
 The Barbados Defence Force was deployed to the island on a "humanitarian assistance and disaster response" mission.
 The International Volcanic Health Hazard Network warned that the ash is a "nuisance" to healthy people, but the ash and sulfur dioxide gas "could affect asthmatics and others with chronic health conditions".